Regular dodecahedron: Relation to the regular icosahedron

 The dual polyhedron of a dodecahedron is the regular icosahedron.
 One property of the dual polyhedron generally is that the original polyhedron and its dual share the same three-dimensional symmetry group.
 In the case of the regular dodecahedron, it has the same symmetry as the regular icosahedron, the icosahedral symmetry $\mathrm{I}_\mathrm{h}$.
 The regular dodecahedron has ten three-fold axes passing through pairs of opposite vertices, six five-fold axes passing through the opposite faces centers, and fifteen two-fold axes passing through the opposite sides midpoints.

-When a regular dodecahedron is inscribed in a sphere, it occupies more of the sphere's volume (66.49%) than an icosahedron inscribed in the same sphere (60.55%).
-The resulting of both spheres' volumes initially began from the problem by ancient Greeks, determining which of two shapes has a larger volume: an icosahedron inscribed in a sphere, or a dodecahedron inscribed in the same sphere.
+When a regular dodecahedron is inscribed in a sphere, it occupies more of the sphere's volume (≈ 66.49%) than an icosahedron inscribed in the same sphere (≈ 60.55%).
+The result of both spheres' volumes initially began from the problem by ancient Greeks, determining which of two shapes has a larger volume: an icosahedron inscribed in a sphere, or a dodecahedron inscribed in the same sphere.
 The problem was solved by Hero of Alexandria, Pappus of Alexandria, and Fibonacci, among others.
 Apollonius of Perga discovered the curious result that the ratio of volumes of these two shapes is the same as the ratio of their surface areas.
 Both volumes have formulas involving the golden ratio but are taken to different powers.

 Golden rectangle may also related to both regular icosahedron and regular dodecahedron.
 The regular icosahedron can be constructed by intersecting three golden rectangles perpendicularly, arranged in two-by-two orthogonal, and connecting each of the golden rectangle's vertices with a segment line.
 There are 12 regular icosahedron vertices, considered as the center of 12 regular dodecahedron faces.